oldnomad/udotool/README.md

 make package
 ```

-## Quirks
+## Emulation quirks

-Some sections of the code are guarded by conditional compilation controlled
+Some details of input emulation are controlled by flags called "quirks".
-by preprocessor defines.
-Such sections may be switched on or off by passing
+They can be switched on or off by specifying command line option `--quirk`,
-to `make` a list of quirk names (in variable `QUIRKS`).
+or by setting environment variable `UDOTOOL_QUIRKS`.

 Following quirks are defined at the moment:

-- `LIBINPUT` (on by default): for reasons related to how `libinput` guesses
+- `libinput` (on by default): for reasons related to how `libinput` guesses
   input device type, buttons with values `0x140` to `0x14f` (`BTN_TOOL_PEN`
   to `BTN_TOOL_QUADTAP`), which are used by tablets (digitizers) and
   touchscreens, are disabled.
 See [separate document](doc/QUIRK-LIBINPUT.md).